ttbarnes/angular-ticker/README.md

 angular-ticker styling is as minimal as possible.

-For responsive design in particular, you will more than likely need to adjust some styling; for example the defaults consist of:
+For responsive design in particular, you will more than likely need to adjust some styling; for example:

 - The ticker has a default fixed height value of `195px`.
 Custom styles could be: